 We take a look at 10 Bhangra bands that were massively popular in the 1980s amongst fans, audiences and known for their huge album sales too.

 This band was extremely popular during the 1980s era of Bhangra music.

 Channi Singh the front-man of Alaap (known as Harcharan Channi), came to England in 1976.
 Born in Salar Village, Punjab, India, he had a huge interest in singing and music from a young age.

-Upon his arrival in the UK, Channi realised there was a disconnect amongst the younger generations and their cultural heritage.
+Upon his arrival in the UK, Channi realised there was a disconnect between the younger generations and their cultural heritage.

 Alaap formally formed as a band in 1979 with its initial members Channi Singh, Harjit Gandhi, Randhir Sahota, Manjit Kondal and Chandu Sankadecha, all from the areas around Southall in West London.

 The band became a major hit in no time with numerous blockbuster albums.
 They were the first most popular ‘London’ band.

 Alaap can be credited with the perfect stage set for live Bhangra music in the UK featuring a powerful singer and a collection of very talented musicians.